luvnft/bitcoinr/_pages/campulung.md

   <figcaption>Patiseria Iepurașul</figcaption>
 </figure>

-Next to the pastry you can visit the [City Museum](https://muzeulcampulung.ro/), to learn about the [town history](https://en.wikipedia.org/wiki/C%C3%A2mpulung) and see some old weapons and stuffed animals:
+Next to the pastry you can visit the [City Museum](https://muzeulcampulung.ro/), to learn about the [town's history](https://en.wikipedia.org/wiki/C%C3%A2mpulung) and see some old weapons and stuffed animals:

 <figure class="image">